paulolvsn/retroflix/README.md

 ![Carousel](images/carouselretroflix.png)

 #### The Header
-With links to the Home Page, Browse Movies Page, the Search bar with entries to keywords or genrers, the icon to the Members area page and the icon for the members to Sign Out.
+With links to the Home Page, Browse Movies Page, the Search bar with entries to keywords or genres, the icon to the Members area page and the icon for the members to Sign Out.
 ![header](images/headerretroflix.png)